turgu1/maison/Readme.md

 hours     | Hours counter.
-Used to compute the next 24 hours period. millis    | Milliseconds in the last hour. lost      | Counter of the number of time the connection to the MQTT broker has been lost. rssi      | The WiFi signal strength of the connection to the router, in dBm. heap      | The current value of the free heap space available on the device VBAT      | This is the Battery voltage.
+Used to compute the next 24 hours period. millis    | Milliseconds in the last hour. lost      | Counter of the number of time the connection to the MQTT broker has been lost. rssi      | The WiFi signal strength of the connection to the router, a relative signal quality measurement. -50 means a pretty good signal, -75 fearly reasonnable and -100 means no signal. heap      | The current value of the free heap space available on the device VBAT      | This is the Battery voltage.
 This parameter is optional.
 Its presence depends on the *VOLTAGE_CHECK* feature.
 See the description of the [Feature Mask](#feature-mask).